 - Citizenship: You must be a U.S. citizen, a U.S. national, or an eligible non-citizen to qualify for financial aid.
 In certain circumstances, students may be eligible for financial assistance even if their parents are not U.S. citizens or permanent residents.

 - Registration: In most cases, you will need to provide a valid Social Security identification number.
 Males over 18 must demonstrate that they have registered with Selective Service.

 - Academics: You must be enrolled or accepted as a regular student at a school that offers an eligible degree or certificate program.
 Once school begins, you will need to make satisfactory academic progress.

 - Age: There is no age limit for receiving federal student aid.

 - Criminal History: Eligibility for federal student aid may be restricted if you are currently incarcerated, have been convicted of a drug offense, or have been subjected to an involuntary civil commitment after being incarcerated for a sexual offense.

-- Sworn Statements: You will be signing the FAFSA either as a paper document or through the use of an FSA ID, and attesting to the fact that you are not currently in default on a federal student loan and do not owe any refund on a federal grant that you previously received.
-You will also be stating that any federal student aid received will only be used for educational purposes.
+- Sworn Statements: You can sign the FAFSA either as a paper document or through the use of an FSA ID.
+You will be required to attest to the fact that you are not currently in default on a federal student loan and do not owe any refund on a federal grant that you previously received.
+The form will require you to state that any federal student aid received will only be used for educational purposes.